android-app-sast/VulsTotal/README.md

 ## Configuration Platform VulsTotal

 Since the platform integrates the detection capabilities of 8 tools, we need to install each of the 8 tools separately.
-Of course, we will optimize this feature to allow users to access the platform via web service.
+We will optimize this feature to allow users to access the platform via a web service.

-Note that please use the installation packages of the 8 tools provided with this project, as the tools have been modified to varying degrees to accommodate the platform.
+Note that please use the installation packages of the 8 tools provided with this project, as the tools have been modified by us to varying degrees to accommodate the platform.

 ### The Usage of VulsTotal